Food Guide

 Food in Luanda

-Best Restaurants, Local Dishes & Delivery
+Best Restaurants, Local Dishes and Delivery

 By Occasion

-• Date night: Rooftop or skyline restaurants: reserve ahead.
+• Date night: Rooftop or skyline restaurants, reserve ahead.

 By Neighborhood

-• Miramar/Alvalade: Cafés, bakeries, relaxed dinners.
+• Miramar and Alvalade: Cafés, bakeries and relaxed dinners.

 What to Try